Are Self-Cleaning Cat Litter Boxes Worth the Cost?

 The type of litter box you choose will likely provide a litter recommendation.

-Do Motorized Litter Boxes Help Keep Your Cat Happy and Healthy?
+Do Auto Litter Boxes Help Keep Your Cat Happy and Healthy?

 Cats spend 30%-50% of the day grooming themselves.
 Their fastidiousness extends to their litter box.
 A soiled litter box is just as upsetting to your cat as a clogged toilet is to a human.